Outsourcing of animation to the Philippines: Progress and development

 In 1983, Burbank Animation Inc., an Australian company, established a branch in the Philippines.
-Optifex International, Inc., originally called AsianAnimation, was one of the first Filipino owned corporations.
+AsianAnimation, originally called Optifex International, Inc., was one of the first Filipino owned corporations.
 In 1988, another large company known as Fil-Cartoons was established.

 In previous projects of DreamWorks Animation in Los Angeles, the Filipino-American animator Ronnie Del Carmen was chosen as the artistic supervisor for works like The Prince of Egypt and The Road to El Dorado.

 Primetime Emmy-winner Jess Española started working with Fil-Cartoons, a subsidiary of Hanna-Barbera in Pasig where he served as lead animator and supervisor in 1985.
 He spend much time of animation for several cartoon shows, particularly The New Yogi Bear Show and The Smurfs.
 His exceptional talent was immediately noticed by the company, giving him the opportunity to work with Hanna-Barbera in Los Angeles.
 After he left Hanna-Barbera in the late-1990s due to layoffs, he joined Film Roman to work as a layout artist and assistant director for King of the Hill and Futurama, and later The Simpsons after he met Matt Groening.

 Other major studios in the country have emerged including Toei Animation, a Japanese company with a Philippine subsidiary that has worked on G.I.
 Joe, Transformers, Dragon Ball, Sailor Moon and Nadja; Top Peg Animation and Creative Studio, Inc. which is a Philippine-owned company which has worked on Disney television series including 101 Dalmatians: The Series, The Legend of Tarzan, Kim Possible, and Hercules (1998).
 In 2009, Toei Animation and Top Draw were part of the 2010–11 Philippines Top 15,000 Corporations as well as four members of the Association Council of the Philippines.